The Goldilocks Method of Designing Crochet. An Auburncraft Initiative!

 The Goldilocks Method of Designing Crochet.

-You map it out in your head and the sheer magnitude of just how brilliant this idea is, makes your head a few sizes too large for the gorgeous crochet beanie you made last week!
+You map it out in your head, and the sheer magnitude of just how brilliant this idea is makes your head a few sizes too large for the gorgeous crochet beanie you made last week!

-You grab your 5mm hook and do a few rows.
-Turns out it's too big.
+You grab your 5mm hook and do a few rows — turns out it’s too big.

-Sure enough the 4.5mm is just right and it did have a point, you should have listened.
+Sure enough, the 4.5mm is just right — and it did have a point.
+You should have listened.

 single-crochet.jpg

-Single Crochet.
+Single Crochet

 half-double-crochet.jpg

-Half Double Crochet.
+Half Double Crochet

-Half Double Crochet may well be the way to go with this.
+Half double crochet may well be the way to go with this.
 This will work!
 This will be great!
 Fantastic!
 Fabulous!
-You may be awarded Queen of the world with this design, butttttttttt....... you get to about the same point you were at with the Single Crochet and just KNOW it is NOT SO!
+You may even be awarded Queen of the World for this design.

 waist-coat-st.jpg

-Waist Coat Stitch.
 This is it!
 This is the one!!
-This will be raised above all others and become legend in this design.
-People will queue for hours to view the crochet artistry that you have designed with this stitch.
-As you work, you realise that this is quite true.
-It does work.
-It is right.
-Wonderful even.
-You work harder and faster knowing that those queues of crochet fans will be waiting to view your masterpiece.
+This stitch will be raised above all others and become legend in this design.
+People will queue for hours to admire the crochet artistry you’ve created with this stitch.

 bowl-of-p.png